 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 I mean you’d have bought Jenny one if she looked that cold on the outside broadcast bits.

-You can read about how BBC2’s Play School marked Christmas Eve in 1970 here.
+You can find out how BBC2’s Play School marked Christmas Eve in 1970 here.

 © Tim Worthington.